TexasInstruments/edgeai-studio-agent/README.md

 1. Download the evm agent repo tar file from gitlab into your pc from this link: (https://gitlab.ignitarium.in/ti-edgeai_studio/ti-edgeai-studio-evm-agent)

 (Note: If a clone of above repo can be done on target EVM this will be the recommended option since changes we make can easily be updated.
-If cloning skip steps 2 and 3 , always clone repo into /opt/edge_ai_apps/apps_python/ on target and **if cloning replace ti-edgeai-studio-evm-agent-main with ti-edgeai-studio-evm-agent in the upcoming commands and inside run_patch.sh script** )
+If cloning skip steps 2 and 3 , always clone repo into /opt/ on target and **if cloning replace ti-edgeai-studio-evm-agent-main with ti-edgeai-studio-evm-agent in the upcoming commands ** )

-2. Transfer above .tar into target to this location  /opt/edge_ai_apps/apps_python/
+2. Transfer above .tar into target to this location  /opt/

-3. Extract the file in device using command(Note: Extract to /opt/edge_ai_apps/apps_python/ location) :
+3. Extract the file in device using command(Note: Extract to /opt/ location) :
 ```
-tar –xvf /opt/edge_ai_apps/apps_python/ti-edgeai-studio-evm-agent-main.tar.gz
+tar –xvf /opt/ti-edgeai-studio-evm-agent-main.tar.gz
 ```
 4. Navigate to the folder using CMD:
 ```
-cd /opt/edge_ai_apps/apps_python/ti-edgeai-studio-evm-agent-main/
+cd /opt/ti-edgeai-studio-evm-agent-main/
 ```
 5. Run the following script for installing packages.
 ```